stephaneVercouillieBMID/slate/source/workingVersion.html.md

   #### <a name="ServiceCodes"></a> Service Code Concept
   The service code is the identifier of an instance of an itsme service.

 For each itsme service(login, confirm, sign, share data), there is a service instance issued and a Service Provider may utilise multiple service instances.
-By being provided a service instance, you can use itsme(r) services one action type can be taken forward such as login, confirm, sign, share data or activate at a time.
+By being provided a service instance, you can use itsme(r) services.
+One action type can be taken forward such as login, confirm, sign, share data or activate at a time.

+ for example using login service,

  # Authenticating the User